Email FacebookTwitterMenu burgerClose thin

 Financial Advisor Basics

-Financial professionals who advise individuals on investing may go by a number of titles, including financial advisor, investment advisor, wealth manager and financial planner.
+Financial professionals who advise individuals on investing may go by a number of titles.
+These include financial advisor, investment advisor, wealth manager and financial planner.
 They may or may not have specialized training and certifications attesting to their expertise.

-The Bureau of Labor Statistics in 2021 counted 257,200 people working as personal financial advisors helping people manage their money and plan for their financial futures.
-The work involves meeting with clients, discussing their goals, assessing their risk tolerance, explaining investment options and recommending or selecting investments.
-Advisors may also help with planning to pay for education or retirement and monitor and adjust investment portfolios to reflect life changes or market evens.
+According to recent data from the Bureau of Labor Statistics, about 257,200 people work as personal financial advisors helping people manage their money and plan for their financial futures.
+Their work involves meeting with clients, discussing their goals, assessing their risk tolerance, explaining investment options and recommending or selecting investments.
+Advisors may also help with planning to pay for education or retirement.
+They can also help monitor and adjust investment portfolios to reflect life changes or market evens.

 Using a financial advisor tends to offer significant benefits, including higher investment returns on average.
 Studies by Vanguard and Fidelity found investor-advised portfolios generated 3% and 1.8% percent more per year, respectively, after accounting for the costs of hiring an advisor.
 SmartAsset’s survey also found advisors were helpful in increasing diversification, reducing risk, managing taxes, planning for retirement, estate planning and, most important of all, creating a holistic financial plan.